wp-plugins/marctv-jquery-video-embed/readme.txt

 == Changelog ==

+= 2.95 =

+* SVG play button for Retina Displays (and any browser that supports SVG 1.1)

 = 2.94 =

-* The videotitle is now visible in the upper left corner of the video player
+* The video title is now visible in the upper left corner of the video player

 = 2.93 =